curtispuetz/pypp-docs/docs/learn_pypp.md

 }
 ```

-Therefore, for each main file in your project, CMake will generate an executable that you can run.

-Src files, on the other hand, should not have a main block.
-They are transpiled to a .h file, and in most cases a .cpp file as well.

 ## Type hints

 You must use Python-style type hints everywhere.
 I.e. for variable definitions, function parameters, class data members, and return types.

 ## Memory management

 At this point, you should read the page on [memory management](lang_features/manual_memory_management.md).
-Then, if you want, come back and look at the examples below, which show how the Py++ transpiler works to translate your code to C++.
+Then, I invite you to come back and look at the examples below, which shows some common Py++ code and how the Py++ transpiler translates this code to C++.

 ## Examples